hrynkevych/react_todo_app/README.md

-**React To-Do App**
+**Interactive notes application**

 **Project Description**

-This project is a To-Do list application built using React and TypeScript (TSX).
+This project is an interactive to-do notes application built using React and TypeScript (TSX).
 It offers a user-friendly interface for creating, managing, and organizing tasks.
 Users can add, delete, and mark tasks as completed, making it an efficient tool for personal task management.

 **Technologies Used**